 Shipping Without Automation

-Since all package information and courier information will be in your business software, an automated fulfillment process will eliminate the need for manual administration in this process.
+Since all package information and courier information will be in your business software, an automated fulfillment process will eliminate the need for manual administration.
 It will integrate your business’s eCommerce systems and the courier service providers’ solutions so they can communicate with one another.

 You may automatically print shipping labels using an automated technology as well.
 An automated “dispatched” notification will be sent to the customer, and tracking information will automatically update with your business software.